+[X] ITU-T Recommendation H.266: "Versatile video coding.

+[Y] draft-ietf-avtcore-rtp-vvc-14: "RTP Payload Format for Versatile Video Coding (VVC)".

-:6.12.3.2.2 Identification of PDU Set as a video slice.
+6.12.3.2.2 Identification of PDU Set as a H.264 video slice.

-If the PDU Set represents a video slice, the identification of PDU Set can be realized by following approach.
+If the PDU Set represents a H.264 video slice, the identification of PDU Set can be realized by following approach.

 According to RFC 6184 [12], within the RTP packet, the payload starts from a one-byte header structured for a Network Abstraction Layer (NAL) Unit encapsulating the slice output of encoded stream and the following is the encoded video content for one, part of or multiple video slices.